 And, oh, the traditions here at the university--the Tree Lighting Ceremony, the Messiah, cocoa and carols, all-campus dinners, dances and formals, and the Varsity Men’s Glee Club Variety Show, to name a few.
 Since the early history of the school, the literary societies, the sororities and fraternities, and other student organizations have held their own holiday parties, but it has been the long-time community traditions that have given the campus its feeling of closeness.

 Performances of Handel’s Messiah are one of the oldest campus Christmas traditions.
 These performances began as early as 1896 and continued with great regularity through the 1980s.
 In some years the number of those involved was small because of unusual circumstances on campus.
-Indeed, in 1943 the performance was cancelled altogether because some of the soloists had influenza.
+Indeed, in 1943 the performance was canceled altogether because some of the soloists had influenza.
 In other years though, the number of people involved in the production ranged from 150 to over 350, depending on the strength of the glee clubs and orchestras.
 The event was always well attended not only by people on campus but also by members of the community.
 In 1948 the performance was moved from the Auditorium, which seated an audience of approximately 2000, to the Men’s Gym (now known as the West Gym), where more than 4000 could attend.

 Tree Lighting Ceremony

 President Malcolm Price was responsible for this long-standing tradition.
 His goal was to bring military personnel, who were then training on campus, together with the students, faculty, and staff for the holiday season.
 In those difficult days of World War II, the ceremony helped to unite the two disparate campus elements--students and military personnel--in a statement of national purpose.
-The ceremony began in 1943 and endured without interuption down through the year 2000.
+The ceremony began in 1943 and endured without interruption down through the year 2000.

 Tree lighting ceremony, 1953.